 The Final Verdict

 The Hario Skerton Pro has been a popular grinder, offering good grind consistency, quality build, and an affordable price.
-However, there are a lot of new and improved hand grinders available now in terms of built and grind quality.
+However, there are a lot of new and improved hand grinders available now that offer better build and grind quality.
 The Hario Skerton Pro does still have a place if you are looking for a grinder for manual brewing methods that has a large capacity.

 What is the difference between the Hario Skerton and Hario Skerton Pro?